dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 Signal is a highly secured protocol.
 This binding, not so much.

 Be aware that this Signal binding stores secret keys, id, etc, on your disk (unencrypted).
 Take appropriate measures protecting the directory <OPENHAB_USER_DIR>/signal/<bridgeid>.

+Also, note that if you use docker with openHAB, you have to lift the cryptography restrictions.
+See [this link](https://github.com/openhab/openhab-docker#java-cryptographic-strength-policy) for more details.

 ## Captcha (for signalaccount only)